sunnyfloyd/master-notes/python/design-patterns.md

 - Builder design pattern is especially useful in cases where there is a complex object that requires laborious, step-by-step initialization of many fields and nested objects.
 Approaching such problem with **subclasses** may become very hard to manage and hard to refactor.
 Using a **single constructor** with all possible parameters that control the object creation will stop breeding subclasses, but the constructor calls will become bloated and ugly.

-- Builder patters suggests extraction of the object construction code out of its own class and move it to separate objects called **builders**.
+- Builder patterns suggests extraction of the object construction code out of its own class and move it to separate objects called **builders**.
 The pattern organizes object construction into a set of steps (`buildWalls`, `buildDoor`, etc.).
 To create an object, you execute a series of these steps on a builder object.
 The important part is that you don’t need to call all of the steps.
 You can call only those steps that are necessary for producing a particular configuration of an object.

 - Some of the construction steps might require different implementation when you need to build various representations of the product.
 For example, walls of a cabin may be built of wood, but the castle walls must be built with stone.
 In this case, **you can create several different builder classes that implement the same set of building steps, but in a different manner**.
 Then you can use these builders in the construction process (i.e., an ordered set of calls to the building steps) to produce different kinds of objects.